atcasanova/jogo/game-ai-training/README.md

 warning if the measured KL divergence stays below half of this value for more than 100 update steps.

+### Reward Monitoring

+Training logs now include counts for several reward sources after each episode:

+- Home stretch entries
+- Penalty exits that capture an opponent
+- Captures
+- Game wins

+The entropy of this distribution is plotted to help detect reward starvation.
+You can adjust the extra incentive for these events over time using the `REWARD_SCHEDULE` variable in `config.py`.

 ## Match Logging

 Passing the `--save-match-log` flag to `main.py` writes the move history of